aeyobd/dwarfs/thesis/results.md

 # Tidal effects on Ursa Minor

 The tidal evolution of Ursa Minor is similar to Sculptor in the MW-only case. @Fig:umi_sim_images shows snapshots of the DM evolution.
-UMi loses more DM mass, with only about 3% of the total mass remaining ([@tbl:umi_sim_results; ]).
+UMi loses more DM mass, with only about 3% of the total mass remaining (see @fig:umi_tidal_track and @tbl:umi_sim_results).
 However, tidal features in the observed stellar components are still extremely faint, appearing outside 100 arcminutes in [@fig:umi_smallperi_i_f].
 Tides only moderately affect the observed size and velocity dispersion of Ursa Minor ([@tbl:umi_sim_stars_results]).

 A stream may just be beyond observational limits if Ursa Minor's stars were initially more extended.
 As seen in @fig:umi_plummer_i_f, the tidal tails are more luminous than for Sculptor and would begin near the outermost density measurement.
 The properties of the stream are shown in @fig:umi_tidal_stream.
 The stream stars become apparent outside of about 2 degrees, or the Jacobi radius.
 As expected for tidal tails, the stream shows gradients in each observable, with a dispersion in each observable similar to that of the dwarf progenitor.